niteshbalusu11/BOS-Commands-Document/README.md

   - `pubkey`: Enter the pubkey of for the peer to get the routing fees earned via a specific peer.
   - `tag`: Enter a `bos tag` that returns results earned via peers in the tag
 - Flags:
+  - `count`: Give you a count of the number of forwards instead of sats
   - `days`: Produces a chart for the last N number of days specified.
-  - `count`: Give you a count of the number of forwards instead of sats
+  - `end`: End date for the chart.
+  - `start`: Start date for the chart.
   <br></br>
   Example: `bos chart-chain-earned --days 90`
   <br></br>